frontity/api-reference/docs-api/frontity-packages/features-packages/wp-comments.md

 ```

 {% hint style="info" %}
-Have a look at the section [**Sending new comments for a post**](#) to learn more
+See the section [**Sending new comments for a post**](#sending-new-comments-for-a-post) to learn more.
 {% endhint %}

 #### `actions.comments.submit()`

 This _asynchronous_ action publishes a new comment for the post specified by `postId`.
 It submits the fields stored in the respective form (i.e. `state.comments.forms[postId]`) or the fields passed as a second argument.
 If fields are passed, those replace the current values stored in `state.comments.forms[postId].fields`.

-After calling this action, you can access `state.comments.forms[postId].isSubmitted` property(described above) to know the submission status.
+After calling this action, you can access `state.comments.forms[postId].isSubmitted` property (described above) to determine the submission status.

-Take into account this action does not validate input.
-That means requests are made even though some fields are empty or have invalid values.
+Take into account that this action does not validate input.
+This means requests are made even though some fields are empty or have invalid values.
 If that is the case, WordPress will return an error message and populate the error status accordingly.

 ##### Syntax